malklera/sliner/README.md

 # sLiner

-Allows for a pre-filled input filed of a single line.
+Allows for a pre-filled input field of a single line.

+If you would pass a empty string to pre-fill the input line, just do not bother with this package, use the standar library.

 This is a copy of [liner](https://github.com/peterh/liner), all credits to the original creator, I only strip his project of the thing I do not need.